whitecube/laravel-cookie-consent/README.md

 ## FAQ

 <details open>
-  <summary>If you use Laravel Octane with Laravel 11</summary>
+  <summary>Using Laravel Octane with Laravel 11?</summary>

-   It optimizes your application by storing requests in RAM.
-Some reports mention that you need to flush the cookieConsent class to ensure it correctly saves the consent value, like so in your config/octane.php:
+   Laravel Octane optimizes your application by keeping parts of it in memory between requests.
+   To ensure the cookie consent setup is correctly reset for each incoming Octane request:

+1. Make sure the LaravelCookieConsent cookies are not encrypted
+2. Add the following items to the flushed dependencies in `config/octane.php`:

 ```php
 'flush' => [